MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-trial.md

 1. On the **Active users** page, select the users to whom you want to assign a license.
 1. Confirm that the **Dynamics 365 Commerce Trial** license is selected, and then select **Save changes**.

-### Continue provisioning your Dynamics 365 Commerce trial preview environment
+### Continue provisioning your Commerce preview trial environment

-To continue provisioning your Dynamics 365 Commerce trial preview environment, follow these steps.
+To continue provisioning your Dynamics 365 Commerce preview trial environment, follow these steps.

 1. Go to the [Power Platform Admin Center] (https://admin.powerplatform.com/).
 1. At the top left, select the **Environments** tab.